i1ya/freqtrade-strategies/README.md

 # My freqtrade-strategies

 Hi there!
-This is repo for freqtrade-strategies.
-I'm not a trader or financial analytics and my strategies are not a financial advise.
+This is repo for my freqtrade-strategies.
+My name is Ilya Zelenchuk, I'm a lecturer at the SPbU university (https://english.spbu.ru/).
+These strategiest is my hobbie and I'm not a trader or financial analytics and my strategies are not a financial advise.

 # FAQ